apimash/StarterKits/APIMASH_MeetupPOI_StarterKit/readme.md

  - bingMapsKey: Your custom Bing Maps API key
  - shareTitle: Default text for Share contract Title property
  - shareMessage: Default text for Share contract Text property

+**NOTE**: You will need to add your own developer signing certificate to the project, by opening the package.appxmanifest file, and switching to the Packaging tab.
+On the packaging tab, click the "Choose Certificate..." button, and in the resulting dialog, click the "Configure Certificate..." drop-down, and select "Create test certificate..." then click OK to dismiss all dialogs, and save the app manifest file.

 More advanced customization is possible by digging into the code and stylesheets.
 All logic for retrieving and grouping Meetup data may be found in js/meetupData.js.
 App-wide styles may be found in css/default.css, and page-specific styles may be found in each respective page folder.